sandroguedes/s_guedesdesouza_IDP3_LV3_FIP/README.md

 Every other asset currently displayed is a placeholder that should be replaced before final delivery.

 ### JavaScript applications
+Sticky topnav and template project gallery are working, though the code is still a bit "hacky" in some parts.
+Still trying to figure out how to properly integrate vue.js.
-No JS is currently integrated into the site.
-I have plans for write a gallery app for the project page, as well a few functions specific to the mobile version of the site -like hamburger menus and such.
-Should time allows for it, I also have plans in place to develop an introductory micro interaction for the home page's desktop version, but this one is likely to not happen during this term (maybe by the next one).
+I also have plans in place to develop an introductory micro interaction for the home page's desktop version, but this one is likely to not happen during this term (maybe by the next one).

 ### Server-Side (SQL, PHP)
 No server-side or data-base code has been written yet.

 ## License
 ### MIT License